Particular/docs.particular.net/samples/web/asp-mvc-application/sample.md

 snippet: SendAndBlockController

-The controller is sending a command using the instance of `IMessageSession` injected via the constructor.
-The code calls the `Request` method, passing in the newly created command instance.
+The controller is sending a command using an instance of `IMessageSession` injected into the constructor.
+The `Request` method is called, passing in the newly created command instance.

-A calling to the `Request` method returns only after a response from the handler is received.
+The `Request` method returns once a response from the handler is received.

 ## Handling the message